TWUOnline/orientation/1000-words.md

 ##### Taking better photos

-The suggestions below are borrowed from TEN: Ten Ways to Improve Your Craft.
-None of Them Involve Buying Gear a $5 now free ebook by David duChemin.
+The suggestions below are borrowed from[ TEN: Ten Ways to Improve Your Craft.
+None of Them Involve Buying Gear](http://craftandvision.com/books/ten/) a free ebook by David duChemin.
 We’ve lifted some key points.

 * **Get Pickier**: Instead of using your camera like a rapid fire machine gun, spend more time pre-composing in your mind.
 As you get more practice, you can be more selective, and more deliberate.
 See if perhaps you can decide before taking a shot if it will be good.
 * **Better Contrast Makes Better Stories:** Contrast can be in terms of colors and lighting, but also elements and subjects in your photos- look for things that maybe do not belong together \(juxtaposition\).
 Look for near and far perspective.